nadvornikjiri/HiSS-Cube/README.md

 3. Run all of the cells.
 4. The output HiSS-Cube file is produced in the last cell at the specified output path, default is results/SDSS_Cube.h5.

+More information about the notebooks is documented in the notebooks/Readme file.